Folamour

-Bruno Boumendil, known artistically as Folamour, is a French DJ, producer, and founder of FHUO Records.
+Bruno Boumendil, known artistically as Folamour (/fr/), is a French DJ, producer, and founder of FHUO Records.
 Considered an influential figure in the recent revival of French house and disco producers, his diverse catalog includes albums, EPs, and remixes, featuring a blend of house grooves and disco textures.
 Known for his dynamic performances and versatile sets, Folamour has established himself in the underground house scene with his sample-based four-on-the-floor tracks.

 Career

 Folamour's early work spanned genres from pop to jazz, eventually leading him to focus on house music.
 His music is deeply influenced by his upbringing in Lyon, a city that played a crucial role in his artistic development.
 His early life was marked by frequent moves and a sense of displacement, which drove him to immerse himself in music and literature.
 Folamour is trained in guitar, drums, bass, and percussion.

 Folamour first gained recognition with his debut EP, Deeply Rooted Vibes, released around 2014.
 This EP marked the beginning of his career in house music, characterized by a blend of house grooves, disco textures, and emotional depth.
 His second album, Ordinary Drugs, was released in February 2019, following his 2017 debut album Umami.
 Umami is an 11-track LP characterized by its blend of house, disco swing, and future jazz, and is inspired by Folamour's appreciation for Japanese culture.

 In 2019, Folamour performed 140 gigs worldwide.
 The year 2020 marked a hiatus from touring, during which he focused on refining his production skills.
 On February 6, 2021, he released the single "Just Want Happiness," which came in advance of his upcoming album, the details of which had yet to be announced at the time.
 In March 2021, Folamour released the eponymous single "The Journey" ahead of his upcoming album, which was released in June of that year.
 The album, described as a personal project exploring themes of love and freedom, was well-received and marked a shift from using samples and computers to writing original texts and recording live instruments.
 The Journey featured collaborations with SG Lewis, Tertia May, and Zimbabwean artist Zeke Manyika.
 In a review for Clash Magazine, Ben Miles rated the album 8 out of 10 and described it as a bold shift from Folamour's earlier sample-based house sound.
 Moving away from 70s and 80s disco influences, the album embraces live instruments like acoustic drums and electric guitar, showcasing his "extensive musicality".
 He highlights that tracks such as "The Journey" and "Lost in Space" mix house, techno, and pop, pushing his music toward mainstream appeal.
 Miles also notes the rhythmic experiments and lush synths in songs like "We Gotta Wake Up This World From Its Sleep," signaling what he saw as Folamour's evolution from DJ to composer.
 Following The Journey's release, Folamour resumed his extensive touring, performing across the United States and Europe.